Skip to content

 Complexity: [MEDIUM] - Hands-on practice required

-• Build a Docker image from a Dockerfile and explain what each instruction does
+• Build a Docker image from a Dockerfile and explain how each instruction affects the final artifact.

-• Run containers with port mapping, environment variables, and volume mounts
+• Run containers with port mapping, environment variables, named containers, and persistent volume mounts.

-• Debug a failing container by reading logs and exec-ing into it
+• Debug a failing container by combining logs, process inspection, exec sessions, and configuration checks.

 Terminal window